Your Ultimate Guide to Belgium: Brussels, Bruges, & Antwerp

 5. Waffle Time

-The only place in Belgium I’ve had a proper waffle in.
-My two friends and I went to the Carpe Diem tearoom and it was amazing.
+Bruges is the only place in Belgium I’ve had a proper waffle in.
+My two friends and I went to the Carpe Diem Bakery & Tearoom and it was amazing.

 Belgian Waffles from the Tearoom Carpe Diem in Bruges; May 2017